ducin/ducin.dev/posts/there-are-no-simply-hot-observables-in-rxjs.md

-# There are no "hot" Observables in RxJS

 <small><i>Photo by <a href="https://unsplash.com/@pawel_czerwinski?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Pawel Czerwinski</a> on <a href="https://unsplash.com/photos/red-and-blue-wallpaper-6lQDFGOB1iw?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Unsplash</a></i></small>

-So I caught your attention?
-Good!
+So I caught your attention? 😈 Good!
 Because I want you to look at the _"HOT and COLD" Observables_ concept from a different perspective... it's one of the **most confusing oversimplifications** I've had to deconstruct over and over again since quite a long time.

 Okay, to be fair... it is quite useful when we introduce RxJS to a **complete beginner**.
 But as soon as they dive into real project usecases, e.g. **late subscription** of a **newly rendered** component that **subscribes** to a (behavior? replay?) **subject** which had **already emitted something** - then the "_hot and cold_" concept is... harmful.